FAQs: Additional green bin charges

 How has the Council worked out how much to charge for second green bins?

 We have compared charges with other Local Authorities, and £35 is the cost of administering the service.

 What else can I do with my garden waste?

 If your first green bin is full, then we recommend using a home compost bin or taking excess garden waste to the Household Recycling Centres at Milton or Thriplow.
 If this is not possible and you do not wish to subscribe to the additional green bin service, then garden waste may be placed in the black bin.
 This will be rotted down as part of the Mechanical Biological Treatment process (MBT) which all black bin waste goes through before it is landfilled.

-The service began on 1 April 2019; anyone having an additional green bin, or ordering one, will need to pay from this date; and if you have not subscribed to the additional green bin service, we will only empty one green bin from your property.
+The charge was introduced in Cambridge in 2014 and in South Cambridgeshire in 2019.
+Anyone with an additional green bin, or ordering one, since these dates has had to pay.
+If you have not subscribed to the additional green bin service, we will only empty one green bin from your property.

 When is my annual renewal due?

 Subscriptions will be renewed in October each year, residents that use this service will be written to in advance.